Vallum/vallum.github.io/cardinality_effect.md

 In short, 4-depth network e.g. A-B-C-D can be added shortcuts like A-C, A-D, B-D.
 It is similar to the network which has a double-cardinality such as A-(B|C)-D.

-Of counse, they are differenct in the point that the later doesn't have a parallel connection of B-C, and a skip connection of A-D, but the deficiency can be compensated by increasing the depth without difficulty.
+Of course, they are differenct in the point that the later doesn't have a parallel connection of B-C, and a skip connection of A-D, but the deficiency can be compensated by increasing the depth without difficulty.